 How Do I Reduce or Eliminate FIRPTA?

 For foreign investors, the IRS has created a process that can reduce or negate FIRPTA withholding.
 By obtaining a Withholding Certificate, a foreign property owner can reduce FIRPTA withholding at the time of sale.

 When assisting foreign clients to apply for a Withholding Certificate, we analyze many factors to determine an optimal solution for reducing the withholding amount, including original purchase price of the property, length of ownership, capital improvements, closing costs and location of the seller’s residency.

 Further, when scheduling a closing date for the property, it is important to keep in mind that it takes the IRS approximately 90 days to process an application for a Withholding Certificate.
 If the application is filed before the sale closes but has not been processed yet, the buyer’s attorney or closing agent can hold the FIRPTA funds in escrow rather than delivering them to the IRS.

-Every transaction involving sale of U.S. property owned by a foreign person is time-sensitive, unique and subject to FIRPTA reporting and witholding requirements.
-It is important for a foreign seller of U.S. property to consult with an experienced tax professional and real estate attorney to ensure that the sale transaction is executed efficiently and with minimum or no FIRPTA witholding.
+Every transaction involving sale of U.S. property owned by a foreign person is time-sensitive, unique and subject to FIRPTA reporting and withholding requirements.
+It is important for a foreign seller of U.S. property to consult with an experienced tax professional and real estate attorney to ensure that the sale transaction is executed efficiently and with minimum or no FIRPTA withholding.